MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started.md

 In many enterprises, the final step is to deploy an interface to the underlying analysis to a broader audience within the organization.
 The operationalization feature in Microsoft R Server provides the tools to deploy R analytics inside web, desktop, mobile, and dashboard applications as well as backend systems.
 R Server turns your R scripts into analytics web services, so R code can be easily executed by applications running on a secure server.

-An operationalized R server offers the ability to host and bundle R analytics into web services with minimal code changes.
+An operationalized R Server offers the ability to host and bundle R analytics into web services with minimal code changes.
 R Server accepts interactive commands through [mrsdeploy functions](mrsdeploy/mrsdeploy.md) for remote execution and web service deployment.
 Data scientists can use `mrsdeploy` functions  on the command line.
 Application developers can write code to instrument equivalent operations and integrate web services into their applications using [easy-to-consume Swagger-based APIs](operationalize/api.md) in any programming language.

 The operationalization feature can be configured [on a single machine](operationalize/configuration-initial.md#onebox).
 It can also be [scaled](operationalize/configuration-initial.md#enterprise) for business-critical applications with multiple web and compute nodes on clustered servers for load balancing.
 This gives you the ability to pipeline data streams that are subsequently transformed, analyzed, and visualized into an R analytics web service.